tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 * for ordering, NULL values sort together and are less than non-NULL values.
 Therefore SELECT column1 FROM T ORDER BY column1; returns {NULL, NULL, 1,2}. |br|
 * for evaluating a UNIQUE constraint or UNIQUE index, any number of NULLs is okay.
 Therefore CREATE UNIQUE INDEX i ON T (column1); will succeed.

-When comparing any value to a SCALAR: |br|
+When comparing any value (except an ARRAY or MAP or ANY) to a SCALAR: |br|
 * This is always legal, and the result depends on the underlying type of the value.
 For example, if COLUMN1 is defined as SCALAR, and a value in the column is 'a', then COLUMN1 < 5 is a legal comparison and the result is FALSE because numeric is less than STRING.